wrohdewald/restaround/README.rst

 Multiple ``inherit`` command files in a profile are executed in alphabetical order.

-TODO:

 When loading a profile, the ``no_`` files are executed last.
 As as example, you can define ``pre`` and ``no_pre_cache`` where pre mounts an external USB drive.
 So for the ``cache`` command, the USB drive will not be mounted.

-Until this is implemented, you can do that with inheritance.